More funding for residential aged care

 Hotelling supplement

 This supports providers to meet the costs of hotelling services (such as catering, cleaning and gardening) not covered by the BDF.
-It also funds higher wages for heads chefs and cooks and establishes a mechanism to fund other non-care professionals for future Fair Work Commission decisions.
+It also funds higher wages for heads chefs and cooks and established a mechanism to fund other non-care professionals for future Fair Work Commission decisions.

 24/7 registered nurse supplement